FG-Net: Fast Large-Scale LiDAR Point Clouds Understanding Network Leveraging Correlated Feature Mining and Geometric-Aware Modelling: Proposed Methodology

 \subsubsection{\textit{\textbf{IGSAM}} for fast learning-based sampling}

 The sampling methods play a very significant role in processing point clouds by convolutional neural networks.
 Directly using raw points for segmentation is rather inefficient due to large computational costs when feeding them all into networks.
 Thus, an effective sampling method is highly required when taking efficiency into consideration.
 To tackle the large computational overhead when processing millions of point clouds, we propose efficient sampling methods \textit{\textbf{IGSAM}} leveraging the advantages of inverse density sampling (IDS) and gumbel softmax sampling (GSS) to achieve fast and effective point clouds understanding.
 We design a novel learning based GSS which adaptively selects the significant points based on optimization objectives.
 Leveraging inverse density sampling (IDS), point clouds can be sampled efficiently with density awareness while the meaningful information or feature for point clouds understanding is maintained.
-The sampling method is implemented with multi-thread parallelization of CPU for acceleration.

 To achieve learning based sampling operation, the Gumbel-Softmax trick is utilized to transfer the non-differentiable sampling operation into differentiable selection of features and coordinates by reparameterization tricks \cite{maddison2016concrete}.
 In this way, points that matter most for the task can be selected in a learnable way.
 Given the point clouds $\textit{\textbf{P}} \in \mathbb{R}^{N\times (3+f^{in})}$, with its coordinate and features, the probability score $\textit{\textbf{s}} \in \mathbb{R}^{N}$ of a point being sampled can be estimated by the MLP based $1\times 1$ convolution, which is formulated as: